 WHY ARE PEOPLE WORRIED?

-Fukushima’s fisheries and tourism industries and its economy are still recovering from the 2011 disaster.
+Fukushima’s badly hit fisheries, tourism and economy are still recovering from the disaster.
 Fisheries groups worry about a further damage to the reputation of their seafood.
 Fukushima’s current catch is only about one-fifth its pre-disaster level due to a decline in the fishing population and smaller catch sizes.

 The head of the National Federation of Fisheries Cooperatives, Masanobu Sakamoto, said on Monday that “scientific safety and the sense of safety are different."

 Groups in South Korea and China have also raised concerns, turning the release into a political and diplomatic issue.
 China has stepped up radiation testing of fishery and agricultural products from Fukushima and nine other prefectures, halting exports at customs for weeks, Fisheries Agency officials say.

 WHAT IF SOMETHING GOES WRONG?

 The Japanese government says potential risks from the release of treated water are limited to reputational damage resulting from rumors, rather than scientific study.
 It has allocated 80 billion yen ($550 million) to support fisheries and seafood processing and combat potential reputation damage.
 TEPCO has also promised to deal with reputational damage claims.

 Mari Yamaguchi, The Associated Press